tripzilch/tripzilch.github.io/wobbly.md

-# how to make sinusoid wobbly functions
+# How to make sinusoid wobbly functions

 I find that for many uses they're just as good as a (simplex or perlin) noise function, except they are a little bit more controllable, and they have a more organic, swinging, wavy or indeed soothing feel to them. a bit more like "it's doing something" rather than smooth but also completely unpredictable.

 What follows are some basic formulas for sinusoid wobblies, and a bunch of tips and rules of thumb on how to tweak them, based on years of experimenting with these things :)

-## basic "plasma" modulated sine waves
+## Building the formula

 Let's assume our goal is a 2D sinusoid function that evolves over time `t` (usually you'd use a 3D noise function for the time dimension).